mus-format/mus-go/README.md

 ## unsafe Package
 With this package you can get maximum performance.
 But be careful, it uses unsafe type conversion.

+To a large extent, this warning applies to the `string` type.
+With this package, we can unmarshal a byte slice into a string, so that if we than change it, the string will change as well.
+This allows us to unmarshal strings very quickly.
+However, the slice in this case should be reused only after processing the result.
+There is no such behavior for other types.

 Supports the following data types: `bool`, `string`, `byte`, and all `uint`, `int`, `float`.